How Create a Windows 10 USB Installation Media using RUFUS utility.

 6. Select the Windows 10 ISO file from your computer (e.g. Windows.iso) and choose “Open”.

-7a.
-If your computer supports UEFI, then (see Screenshot 1):
+Case A. If your computer supports UEFI, then apply the following settings in RUFUS (see Screenshot 1):

 - Under New Volume Label, you can type any volume name for the USB disk.